310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Tetora frown2 %}
 I’m sorry, but I guess I really am angry!

-I just don’t have the same kinda unwavering tolerance as Taishou or Taichou!
+I just don’t have the same kind of unwavering tolerance as Taishou or Taichou!
 {% endbubble %}

 {% bubble Tetora sad %}